“I have been primarily interested in how and why ordinary people do unusual things, things that seem alien to their natures.

 The answer quite often is because of other people — something social psychologists have comprehensively shown.

-Each one tells a unique, insightful story relevant to all our lives, every day.
+Each of the 10 brilliant social psychology experiments below tells a unique, insightful story relevant to all our lives, every day.

 1. Social Psychology Experiments: The Halo Effect